Case Study • Execution Readiness Lab

 Important context was scattered.

-Manual reconciliation
+Manual reconstruction

-Planning required too much reconstruction.
+Planning required too much memory.

 Weekly planning depended on remembering what happened, which conversations mattered, what follow-ups were owed, and where momentum was building.

-Execution drag
+Readiness drag

 Activity could increase without clarity improving.